bbauska/meta-react-basics/README.md

 </details>

-Let's make the Board component fully controlled by the props it receives.
+<p>Let's make the Board component fully controlled by the props it
+receives.
 Change the Board component to take three props: xIsNext, squares, and a new onPlay function that Board can call with the updated squares array when a player makes a move.
-Next, remove the first two lines of the Board function that call useState:
+Next, remove the first two lines of the Board function that call useState:</p>

 ```
 function Board({ xIsNext, squares, onPlay }) {